A Guide to Anti-Money Laundering for Crypto Firms

 A fraud department’s conclusion that suspect funds are real does not eliminate the possibility that they are being laundered to conceal their criminal origin.
 While no further work is necessary from the fraud department, the anti-money laundering department must conduct its own investigation to establish the risk associated with the customer and the transaction.
 The AML process should involve a range of prescribed customer due diligence and screening measures, as well as coordination with financial authorities.

 Many firms choose to coordinate their AML and anti-fraud measures in order to more effectively address both types of crime.
-By working together, anti-fraud and anti-money laundering departments can also take a holistic view of the criminal threats they face and streamline the overall compliance response.
+By working together, fraud and money laundering departments can also take a holistic view of the criminal threats they face and streamline the overall compliance response.
 While the integration of AML and anti-fraud provides several benefits, it must be done carefully, ensuring compliance obligations are not compromised in an increasingly complex regulatory environment.

 Firms may choose to integrate AML and anti-fraud as a single process or, alternatively, continue to work both functions separately while collaborating more closely on their respective investigations.
 In both contexts, firms should formalize the relationship between their AML and anti-fraud departments and set out the features of their strategy.
 These may include: